felixmariotto/reboot-min-os/README.md

 ###constraint: { x, y, z }
 axis on which the body is constrained to move

+###range: array[2]
+array of two elements, containing the min and max bounds of a dynamic body in the direction of its constraint.

 ###empty: true
 tells the physics engine not to resolve collision with this body.